paullbrown/bird-migration-project/README.md

 ### Markers and Popup Data
 The legend was added to the map, using a CSS file.
 The marker size is based on density.
 Marker popups were added to include Species, Location, Date Observed, and Time Observed.
 ### Debugging, Debugging, and more Debugging

+Run in order:
+- etl_all_columns.ipynb
+- etl_selected_columns.ipynb
+- cleanbird.csv should be in the data folder
+- bird_alchemy.py
+- final-index.html